Apple TV+ Guide: All TV shows and movies streaming on Apple TV

 An educational children’s live-action puppet series starring Cody and the Helpsters, from the makers of Sesame Street.
 The show teaches the fundamentals of problem solving and coding through the lens of activities like party planning, climbing a mountain, and magic tricks.

-Helpsters is currently on its second season, which started on October 16, 2020.
-A third season is in development.
+Helpsters is currently on its second season.
+A third season is in production and will debut on Apple TV+ in the future.
+The show began in 2019.

 Ghostwriter